janicemv/videostore/README.md

 # PHP MVC – The Video Library

-### Notes

-### Tasks

 A video library has a significant number of DVDs.
 Each DVD contains one movie.
 Each individual DVD is assigned a unique number.
 It goes without saying that there can be multiple copies of a movie.

-As a web developer, you are asked to write a web application that enables staff to manage this movie collection.
 The application provides the following functionalities:

 - [x] **Display an overview of all movies, sorted alphabetically by title**
   - [x] title